attractivechaos/kann/README.md

 ## Introduction

-KANN is a standalone 4-file library in C for constructing and training small to medium artificial neural networks such as [MLP][mlp], [CNN][cnn] and [LSTM][lstm].
-It implements generic reverse-mode [automatic differentiation][ad] based on the concept of computational graph and allows to construct topologically complex neural networks with shared weights, multiple inputs/outputs and recurrence.
+KANN is a standalone 4-file library in C for constructing and training small to medium artificial neural networks such as [multi-layer perceptrons][mlp], [convolutional neural networks][cnn], [recurrent neural networks][rnn] (including [LSTM][lstm] and [GRU][gru]).
+It implements generic reverse-mode [automatic differentiation][ad] based on the concept of computational graph and allows to build topologically complex neural networks with recurrent, shared weights and multiple inputs/outputs/costs (e.g.
+[variational autoencoder][vae]).
 KANN is flexible, portable, small and fairly efficient for its size.
+It can be used in research to experiment non-standard models or in production to deploy not-so-large neural networks with no extra dependencies other than the standard C library.

 ### Background and motivations